Many ways to celebrate International Day of Peace!

 The United Nations website for International Day of Peace is here:

-The theme for 2020 Peace Day is “Shaping Peace Together”.
+The theme for 2022 Peace Day is “End Racism, Build Peace”.

 - The International Day of Peace website from the United Nations